Ring Stick Up Cam full review

 Running off standard battery power, the Stick Up Cam lasts around 6-8 weeks per charge, although this can vary depending on how often you access the Live View, which has a negative effect on battery life.
 Users also have the option of providing constant power via the provided 13ft USB cable, but it can make the setup look a little messy.

 The best option?
 Solar power.
 The Ring Stick Up Cam is one of a small number of outdoor security cameras that feature support for solar panels that can recharge the battery on a daily basis, negating the need to charge it every few weeks or hard-wire it (as long as where it’s placed gets a lot of sunshine!).
-It doesn’t come with the Cam though; it’ll cost £40 from the likes of Currys PC World.
+It doesn’t come with the Cam though; it costs £49 from Amazon and $34.99 from Amazon US.

 Read next: Best smart heating systems of 2017